-When a student arrives to school late, after 8:00 am, they must report to the Attendance Officer, Mrs. Debra Dubas.
+When a student arrives at school late, after 8:00 am, they must report to the Attendance Officer, Ms. Angela Mueller.
 Students should have a note from their parent/guardian addressing why they are late to school.
 Each student must sign in and obtain a pass to class.
 Any student who fails to follow this procedure will be counted as absent and subject to disciplinary consequences.